Serre-Lusztig relations for $\imath$quantum groups: Serre-Lusztig relations of minimal degree, I

 note the identity \eqref{eq:SLk} serves as the base case for the induction with $m =1- (\mu+\nu+2k)a_{ij}$ in Proposition~\ref{prop:SLinduct}.
 In particular, for $t =(k -\beta) a_{ij}$, the above identity leads to the following identity (where a power of the central element $\tK_j\tK'_j$ in $\tU$ is freely inserted):

 The theorem follows from this identity and Lemma~\ref{lem:span}. \end{proof}

-\begin{rem} Some examples of Serre-Lusztig relations of minimal degree (Theorem~\ref{thm:minLS}) were obtained earlier by Baseilhac and Vu \cite{BaV14, BaV15} for certain split $\imath$quantum groups (with $a_{ij}=-1, -2$).
-Their formulas in terms of monomials in Chevalley generators $B_i$ look rather complicated and are conjectural in general.
-We have verified that our formulas for $n=2, 3, 4, 5$ (with $a_{ij}=-1$) and for $n=2,3$ (with $a_{ij}=-2$) agree with theirs. \end{rem}
+\begin{rem} Conjectures and examples of Serre-Lusztig relations of minimal degree were proposed earlier by Baseilhac and Vu \cite{BaV14, BaV15} for certain split $\imath$quantum groups (with $a_{ij}=-1, -2$); the conjectural relations on $q$-Onsager algebra in \cite{BaV14} (with $a_{ij}=-2$) were subsequently established in \cite{Ter18} by applying the braid group action from \cite{BaK20}.
+Their formulas are expressed in terms of monomials in Chevalley generators $B_i$ and look very different from the compact formula given in Theorem~\ref{thm:minLS}.
+We verified that our formulas for $n=2, 3, 4, 5$ (with $a_{ij}=-1$) and for $n=2,3$ (with $a_{ij}=-2$) agree with theirs.
+An anonymous referee has kindly provided further evidence showing that the combinatorics used in these two different formulations of Serre-Lusztig relations of minimal degree is agreeable to each other, for all $n$.

+It will be interesting to understand better possible connections between the aforementioned works using tridiagonal pairs and ours using $\imath$divided powers.
+Our current proof of Theorem \ref{thm:minLS} (and then of Theorem {\bf A}) is long and computational.
+It will be interesting to see if the approach of \cite{Ter18} for the $q$-Onsager algebra can be extended to arbitrary (quasi-split) $\imath$quantum groups and if this will lead to an alternative proof of Theorem \ref{thm:minLS}. \end{rem}

 The following simple lemma will be used later. \begin{lem} Suppose $\tau j=j= \wb j$. \begin{enumerate} \item $B_{j,\ov{t}}^{(n)}$ is a linear combination of $\{ B_j^{n-2t} \tk_j^t \mid 0\le t \le \lfloor n/2 \rfloor \}$; \item $B_{j}^{n}$ is a linear combination of $\{ B_{j,\ov{t}}^{(n-2t)} \tk_j^t \mid 0\le t \le \lfloor n/2 \rfloor \}$. \end{enumerate} \end{lem}